Smithsonian/eht-met-forecast/README.md

 % eht-met-forecast --backfill 168 --dir . --vex Sw --wait --log LOG
 ```

+## Renaming a station

+The output of this package is in directories named by the 2-letter Vex
+code.
+These sometimes change.
+For example, the EHT used to call
+Kitt Peak Kp, and then Kt, but Kt is used in the SCHED database for
+KVN Tamna, and so on and so on.
+So it's necessary to document
+how to rename a station here.

+Change the name in `scripts/stations-to-geodetic.py` and regenerate
+`data/stations.json`.
+Grep the configuration files and make changes
+as needed.

+To fix up the data, cd to the data repo, and pull. `git mv` the
+directory to its new name.
+Then commit both the old and new
+names.
+This causes git to create rename operations instead of
+duplicating the data.

 ## Installation Clues

 This code depends on two dependencies, `pygrib` and `am`.
 The [azure